Sargueil-CiTCoM/ipasuite-docs/source/run.md

 ipasuite check
 ```
 Will check :
-- If some input file are missing
+- If some input files are missing
-- If all necessary samples are available to run ipanemap and footprint
+- If all necessary samples are available to run Ipanemap and the footprint analysis
 - If samples are duplicated
-- If some raw files are identicals
+- If some raw files are identical

 ```bash
 ipasuite log